Xapien-Labs/academy-wiki/_domains/_preq/preq.md

 ## Prequisites

-## Covering Middle and High School Fast : Playlist app Minentro
+## Covering Middle and Some portions of High School Fast : Playlist app Minentro